William Frank (Sandy) Holdsworth

 In 1986 Roy Thame was hospitalised for a month and decided it was time to ease off.
 The Welling business was sold to the manager Peter Elliot, the Penge business was sold to the manager Bob Donnington.
 The Hounslow shop was closed.
 Mike Shonleben was appointed a Director and took over the management of 132 L Richmond Rd.
 The shop at 153/153a was sold (not as a cycle shop) and Mike took over the complete running of the business, with a one third share.
 The lightweight side was gradually phased out.

-In Feb.1987 Falcon Cycles Ltd bought Holdsworth for £950,000.
+In Feb.1987 Falcon Cycles Ltd, who themselves were part of the Elswick Hopper group since 1978, bought Holdsworth for £950,000.
 Holdsworth and Claud Butler frames moved into volume production on Falcon's Brigg site.
 The Holdsworth and Claud Butler brands were reserved for the higher quality cycles (£400+!).
 They were producing around 120,000 cycles per annum (including Falcons) but this was insufficient.
 See David Cross' letter (Scroll to the bottom of Sheldon's page) for a beautifully written insight

 Casket PLC then stepped in, they already had a largely import